felixwoestmann/felixwoestmann.github.io/index.md

-  In my spare time I like to tinker around with software, read non-fiction books, listen extensively to podcasts and trying to _make some on my own_.
+  In my spare time I like to tinker around with software, read non-fiction books, listen extensively to podcasts and trying to _create some on my own_.

   My favorite way to get from A to B is my Pennyboard.
 I consider myself a _European_.
 On the internet I go by the name of _lostincoding_.